macoustics/split-radix-fft/README.md

 - populateCfftTwiddleFactorsBackward: Calculates the twiddle factors for the backward cfft transform.

 - performRfftForward: Perform the fft assuming real-valued input sequence.
 The output is the first half of the symmetric half-spectrum of size = nfft/2 + 1, where the value at DC and Nyquist have zero imaginary components.
 - performRfftBackward: Perform the inverse fft assuming a real-valued output sequence.
-If this option is only provided with a single scratch space this operation overwrites the input half-spectrum an intermediate result.
+Note that this function requires two scratch spaces.
+- performRfftBackwardWithInputAsScratch: Perform the inverse fft assuming a real-valued output sequence.
+This function uses the input as one of the two required scratch spaces, which means that the input half-spectrum will be overwritten!
 - populateRfftTwiddleFactorsForward: Calculates the twiddle factors for the forward rfft transform.
 - populateRfftTwiddleFactorsBackward: Calculates the twiddle factors for the backward rfft transform.

 ## Known issues:
- - If a single scratch-space is provided for performRfftBackward(), the function will use the input spectrum as the temporary scratch space, i.e., the input spectrum will be overwritten!

 ## Development:
 In order to further develop the `split-radix-fft`, we provide a docker build environment.
 To build the container: